 Dr. Clifford G. Andrew is a board certified neurologist.
 After graduating with an A.B. pre-medical degree in Chemistry from Columbia University in New York in 1968, he obtained joint M.D. and Ph.D.
 (Biochemistry) degrees in the Medical Scientist Training Program at Duke University in North Carolina in 1975.
 He served a Medical Internship there and then came to Johns Hopkins for his Neurology Residency in 1976 and Neuromuscular Fellowship in 1979.

 He has been on the faculty at Johns Hopkins since 1980 as Assistant Professor of Neurology and continuing as Part-Time Assistant Professor of Neurology at Hopkins from 1986 to present.
 He established a full-time solo practice of Neurology in Severna Park Maryland in 1986.
 He served as Chairman of Education at Anne Arundel Medical Center from 1991 to 2011 and as Chairman of Continuing Medical Education at Baltimore Washington Medical Center from 1994 to 2006.
-Dr. Andrew is a member of Med-Chi, the Maryland State Medical Society, the American Medical Association the American Academy of Neurology, and Physicians for Social Responsibility.
-He was elected President of the Anne Arundel County Medical Society from 1997 to 1998; and has been a delegate in the Maryland Medical Society’s MedChi House of Delegates since 1996.
+Dr. Andrew is a member of the American Medical Association the American Academy of Neurology, and Physicians for Social Responsibility.
+He was elected President of the Anne Arundel County Medical Society from 1997 to 1998; and served as delegate in the Maryland Medical Society’s MedChi House of Delegates from 1996-2016.

 Dr Andrew with wife Jane in Ohio 2014 at the 50th Anniversary Greenhills High School Class of '64 Reunion